 - Difficulty communicating and interacting with others

 - Other symptoms that can affect their ability to function in work, school, and other situations

-As mentioned before, there is a wide variety of symptom types and severity, so this list is not exhaustive, but it is a starting place for understanding the disorder overall.
-But what is high functioning autism?
+There is a wide variety of symptom types and severity, so this list is not exhaustive, but it is a starting place for understanding the disorder overall.
+What is high functioning autism?

 - Emotional sensitivity